The Nest

 This is tricky, but there’s some good news.
 Air space is all documented as a part of a building’s materials.
 So, when a listing occurs, the agent has to search for building rights.

-Similarly, to sell building rights, you may need to talk to a brokerage or a real estate lawyer to do so.
+Similarly, you may need to talk to a brokerage or a real estate lawyer to sell building rights.

 Written By: Ossiana Tepfenhart